jodal/comics/docs/webservice.rst

    the :ref:`users-resource`.

 3. In the response from the :ref:`users-resource`, you'll find the end user's secret key.
-You can cache the secret key in your application and use it for all future requests to the API.
-The end user's email address and password should be thrown away at this point.
+You should cache the secret key in your application and use it for all future requests to the API on behalf of this user.
+The end user's password should be thrown away at this point.

 Response format
 ===============

-You can specify the wanted response format in one of two ways:
+You can specify what response format you prefer in one of two ways:

 - Using a HTTP GET parameter named ``format``, i.e. as part of the URL.
   Examples::